 Bitcoin is used around the world to pay for things such as coffee, food, electronics, travel, and more.
 Some even like to call it magical internet money because of all its amazing properties, and its ability to not be double-spent.

 All information regarding the Bitcoin money supply is available for anyone to view on the blockchain.
-Every transaction made with Bitcoin is available for anyone to see too.
-Although, personal information is hidden.
-Take a look at our block explorer.
+Every transaction made with Bitcoin is available for anyone to see too, although personal information is hidden.
+This radical transparency helps ensure that Bitcoin remains open and free from corruption.

 Using Bitcoin gives you the financial freedom to transact globally using all the properties mentioned above.
-As such, Bitcoin provides economic stability and newfound freedoms to the world, which are life-changing events.
+As such, Bitcoin provides economic stability and newfound freedoms to the world, making it a truly game-changing technology.

 Learn how to quickly and easily create a Bitcoin wallet.
 Understand the different wallet types and their respective pros & cons.